SaurabhGarg1/Axios-batch-requests/README.md

 Upon launch, click `Initialise test`.

-It will three requests from to the backend which will be intercepted by `interceptor.js` and then after 5 seconds a single requests will be triggered to backend with all the unique params of all three request.
+It will trigger three requests from to the backend which will be intercepted by `interceptor.js` and then after 5 seconds a single requests will be triggered to backend with all the unique params of all three request.

 Upon receiving response, three apis will print the response on the console.